Skip to content

 nani

-When both @goto and target label are in the same script, you can omit script name:
+When both @goto and target label are in the same script, you can omit script path:

 nani